-- . violate the 6.6% ownership limit; - . violate the 15% ownership limit for related parties;

-- . violate the 15% ownership limit for look-through entities; or - result in our disqualification as a real estate investment trust, including any transfer that results in: - . our stock being owned by fewer than 100 persons, - .
-Boston Properties being "closely held" with the meaning of Section 856(h) of the Internal Revenue Code, or - .
-Boston Properties constructively owning 10% or more of one of our tenants shall be null and void and of no effect with respect to the shares in excess of the applicable limit.
+- . violate the 6.6% ownership limit; - . violate the 15% ownership limit for related parties; - . violate the 15% ownership limit for look-through entities; or shall be null and void and of no effect with respect to the shares in excess of the applicable limit.
 Any such shares in excess of an applicable limitation will be converted automatically into an equal number of shares of our excess stock that will be transferred by operation of law to a trust for the benefit of a qualified charitable organization selected by us, but not affiliated with us.
 As soon as practicable after the transfer of shares to the trust, the trustee of the trust will be required to sell such excess shares to a person or entity who could own such shares without violating the applicable limit and distribute to the original transferee-stockholder an amount equal to the lesser of: